 Let’s merge the commits related to CSS and JS adjustments, which probably are similar (they even could edit the same code), and perhaps it makes sense if they were only one commit.

 git understand we want to merge this marked commit with the previous one (above).

 After that, we see a screen that shoes both commits messages:

 Now we have to remove or comment the lines with the commits messages and insert the new message:

 And… done!
 Now, if we run a log of the commits, we will see something similar to:

 Splitting a commit

-As we’re crazy, now we want to revert the previous process and spit the commit that was merged.
-Jokes apart, we can do it, for example, in a commit that with a lot of changes and perhaps we could split it to make the git commit story better to understand.
+As we’re crazy, now we want to revert the previous process and spit the merged commit.
+Jokes apart, we can do it, for example, in a commit that with a lot of changes, and perhaps we could split it to make the git commit story better to understand.
 So we run the